 Lucas, Andreas, Frieda, Magdalena and Yanko are on a journey.
 They roam through Paris and Athens, Brussels and Berlin, or travel to the Arctic climate research station in Tromsø.
-They discover old documents like the Carta de Lei through which, in 1867, the Portugese Parliament became one of the first in Europe to abolish the death penalty and they visit the birthplace of the Solidarnosc (solidarity) movement in Gdańsk.
-Lucas and his friends are avatars which take gamers on a virtual journey of discovery to around 25 stations in Europe.
+They discover old documents like the Carta de Lei, with which, in 1867, the Portugese Parliament became one of the first in Europe to abolish the death penalty, and they visit the birthplace of the Solidarnosc (solidarity) movement in Gdańsk.
+Lucas and his friends are avatars that take gamers on a virtual journey of discovery to around 25 stations in Europe.
 With the Pathways augmented reality game, the Foreign Ministry, within the framework of Germany's Presidency of the Council of the EU, thus wants to make the European Union’s achievements a playful experience.

 Using gaming to communicate about Europe

-Lots of things that affect young people’s lives have something to do with the EU and cannot be taken for granted, Foreign Minister Heiko Maas said in an interview about Gamescom: “The fact that we live in democracies, in liberal states based on the rule of law – or that there is freedom of travel.”
+Lots of things that affect young people’s lives have something to do with the EU and cannot be taken for granted, Foreign Minister Heiko Maas said in an interview about Gamescom, such as “the fact that we live in democracies, in liberal states based on the rule of law – or that there is freedom of travel.”
 But sometimes, the Minister went on, it is hard to understand what’s going on in Brussels, or what’s happening during the German Presidency of the Council of the EU.
-“That’s why we are trying to bring Europe closer to young people as well, with the Pathways game.”
+“That’s why we are trying to bring Europe closer to young people as well with the Pathways game.”

 The Federal Foreign Office, too, is responding to these developments.
 “Since digitalisation began, channels of communication have changed,” Foreign Minister Heiko Maas said at the opening of the Gamescom congress.
 A lot happens nowadays on social networks, and gaming is also popular, especially with young people.
 By contrast, said the Minister, the channels of communication in diplomacy often appear “very, very traditional” and sometimes difficult to understand.
 “That’s why we are looking for ways to translate diplomacy into the language of young people.”